beatrizmartinsc/incident-response-handlers-journal/Active-Directory/thm-active-directory-basics.md

 ## Key Concepts

 ### Windows Domain
-A Windows domain is a centralised network administration model where users, computers, and policies are managed from a single point — the **Domain Controller (DC)**.
+A Windows domain is a centralised network administration model where users, computers, and policies are managed from a single point, the **Domain Controller (DC)**.
 Instead of configuring each machine individually, an administrator can manage the entire network from one place using **Active Directory Domain Services (AD DS)**.

 ### Organisational Units (OUs)
-OUs are container objects inside Active Directory used to organise users, computers, and groups into logical groupings — typically mirroring a company's department structure.
+OUs are container objects inside Active Directory used to organise users, computers, and groups into logical groupings, typically mirroring a company's department structure.
 OUs are primarily used to **apply Group Policy**.
 A user can only belong to one OU at a time.

 ### Security Groups vs OUs
 These are often confused but serve different purposes: